 New IDR Users

 The borrower’s advantage to using the federal loan repayment methods is the flexibility.
 As COVID has impacted many people’s income, some have converted to using an IDR method to better manage the monthly payment.
-Using one of the IDR methods is a great way to make minimal payment and avoid forbearance or default.
-For most, your recertification date will remain the same since your recertification date is after the original extension.
+Using one of the IDR methods is a great way to make a minimal payment and avoid forbearance or default.
+For most, your recertification date will remain the same since your recertification date is after the original extension and grace period.
 The annual recertification date is established once your IDR application is approved.